princevaishnav00/AWS-ECR-ECS-Deploy/README.md

 # 🚀 AWS ECR-ECS Fargate Deployment with CI/CD

-This project demonstrates an end-to-end CI/CD pipeline using GitHub Actions, Docker, Amazon ECR, Amazon ECS Fargate, CloudWatch and Amazon SNS.

-The pipeline automatically builds, stores and deploys containerized applications to AWS ECS whenever code is pushed to GitHub.
+This project demonstrates how a containerized application can be automatically built, stored, deployed and monitored on AWS using modern DevOps practices.
+The entire deployment process is triggered by a GitHub push and managed through a CI/CD pipeline powered by GitHub Actions.

 ---